 Cleaning Your Pergolas

-Cleaning a pergola is not difficult; all you need is a mixture of water and mild soap to remove the debris and dirt that has accumulated on the pergolas.
+Cleaning your wooden structure is not difficult; all you need is a mixture of water and mild soap to remove the debris and dirt that has accumulated on the pergolas.

 You should also be aware that some materials are more sensitive than others.
-Power washers are convenient and effective when it comes to removing debris and grime rapidly; however, you must also note that they could damage wooden pergola in the UAE.
+Power washers are convenient and effective when it comes to removing debris and grime rapidly; however, you must also note that they could damage your wooden structure.

 Maintenance of Plants